-Located in Hazlemere near High Wycombe, the secondary school teaches around 1000 pupils from year seven to sixth form.
-The school’s solar panels are part of a community share offer, which means they can be owned by staff, parents and local residents.
+Located in Hazlemere near High Wycombe, the secondary school teaches around 1000 pupils from year seven through to sixth form.
+The school’s solar panels were funded as part of a community share offer, which means they can be owned by staff, parents and local residents.
 The funds from the electricity generated will give a return to the community who have invested in the panels, as well as helping reduce school bills and enabling future community-benefit projects.

 The 192 solar panels stacked on end would be four times as tall as the Great Pyramid of Giza!

 If you work in a school in Oxfordshire, and you’re interested in finding out more about how your school could work with us to install a solar array, please contact our Projects Manager.